cobalthq/cobalt-product-public-docs/content/en/Getting started/Sign In/_index.md

 Now you can:

 1. Select the link in your email.

-1. From the webpage that appears, create a password.
-Follow the complexity requirements on the screen.
-We require passwords with at least:
+1. From the page that appears, create a password.
+Follow the password complexity requirements on the screen.
-   - Eight (8) characters
-   - One (1) uppercase letter
-   - One (1) lowercase letter
-   - One (1) digit

 We also include a link to our [Terms and Conditions](https://cobalt.io/terms/general).
 1. Once you've set a password, you should see the Cobalt app.
 1. Next time you can sign in to Cobalt in the following ways:
    - From the {{% sign-in %}} page, with:
       - A username and password.
 Your username is your email address.